markmoxon/elite-source-code-acorn-electron/README.md

 make.bat encrypt
 ```

-will produce a file called `elite-electron-sth.ssd` in the `5-compiled-game-discs` folder that contains the Stairway to Hell release, which you can then load into an emulator, or into a real Electron using a device like a Gotek.
+will produce a file called `elite-electron-sth.ssd` in the `5-compiled-game-discs` folder that contains the Stairway to Hell variant, which you can then load into an emulator, or into a real Electron using a device like a Gotek.

 ### Mac and Linux